 - Speaking and listening

 Students will improve their speaking and listening skills in a range of situations.
 They will be assessed on presenting skills, their use of Standard English and the ability to respond to questions and feedback.
 These will be assessed in a range of ways including class and group discussions, drama-based activities and individual speeches.
-Speaking and Listening is now a separate endorsement at GCSE and carries no weighting for the actual GCSE grade.
+Speaking and Listening is a separate endorsement at GCSE.
+It carries no weighting for the actual GCSE grade for English Language.
+Instead, students will receive a Pass, Merit or Distinction for their performance in a single presentation given to the class.

 Students’ reading will include a wide variety of fiction, non-fiction and literary non-fiction.
-Some of their reading will be together in class but they will also be expected to read independently.
+Some of their reading will be together in class but the majority of their reading will take place independently.
 As well as reading fiction texts, they will practise close reading and will respond to non-fiction by analysing, for example, newspapers or leaflets.

-Writing is an important skill in GCSE English Language and is assessed in all component parts of both GCSEs.
+Writing is an important skill and is assessed in all component parts of both GCSEs.
 Students will write for a number of different audiences and in a variety of styles as preparation for the exams.
 Students will be required to write creatively, persuasively and in the style of a broadsheet newspaper.

 GCSE English Literature